 HSU has implemented an overarching identity management system for access to on-campus computer systems.
 When a student, staff, or faculty member officially enters the university population, they are provided with a unique HSU User Name and accounts are automatically created on systems based on their university role.
 The HSU User Name is also the individual's HSU email address before the @ symbol.
-Users are able to set their passwords and manage other issues around identity management through the Account Center.
+Users are able to set their passwords and manage other issues around identity management through the Account Settings link in MyHumboldt.

 All users are required to change their HSU password regularly as part of a larger effort to make campus computing systems more secure and to comply with Federal, State, and CSU policies and standards.
-Users receiving an email informing them that their HSU password is scheduled to expire, they must go to the Account Center and change the password before the expiration date.
+Users receiving an email informing them that their HSU password is scheduled to expire, they must follow the instructions in the email to change their password as soon as possible.